-[1] There are clearly positive correlation between the peak amplitudes of co-seismic groundwater level change and peak-to-peak amplitudes of dynamic strain/tilt variations.
-[2] Co-seismic groundwater level changes are caused by dynamic strain/tilt variations with peak-to-peak amplitudes only above a certain threshold value.
-[3] No co-seismic groundwater level changes occur below the threshold value.
-The discovery of the threshold value is resulted only from our continuous observation of crustal movement with the higher sampling rate of 1-Hz than before.
+[1] There are clearly positive correlation between the peak amplitudes of co-seismic groundwater level change and peak-to-peak amplitudes of dynamic strain and tilt variations.
+[2] Co-seismic groundwater level changes are caused by dynamic strain and tilt variations with peak-to-peak amplitudes only above a certain threshold value.
+[3] No co-seismic groundwater level changes occur below the threshold values.
+The discovery of the threshold values are resulted only from our continuous observation of crustal movement with the higher sampling rate of 1-Hz than before (e.g. 1-min, 1-hour).

-On the basis of our groundwater observation, our finding of the threshold of dynamic strain/tilt variations, actual geological and hydrological information in and around TGR350, and applying the 1-dimensional finite porous aquifer model, we propose a new mechanism of the co-seismic groundwater level changes.
+On the basis of our groundwater observation, our finding of the threshold of dynamic strain and tilt variations, actual geological and hydrological information in and around TGR350, and applying the 1-dimensional finite porous aquifer model, we propose a realistic mechanism of the co-seismic groundwater level changes.
 The essence of it is as follows: There is a low-permeable fault near TGR350.
-In general, the fault consists of cracks, clogged with fault clay and breccia.
-When the seismic wave passes, it generates dynamic strain/tilt variations in and around the fault.
-If the dynamic strain/tilt variations exceed a certain threshold, the removal of fault clay and breccia occurs in the cracks.
+In general, the fault consists of cracks, clogged with fault clay and breccias.
+When the seismic wave passes, it generates dynamic strain and tilt variations in and around the fault.
+If the amplitude of dynamic strain and tilt variations exceeds a certain thresholds, the removal of fault clay and breccias occurs in the cracks.
 Consequently, incremental flow of groundwater through the fault is produced, and then the pore pressure increases over the steady state in the area downstream of the fault, and the groundwater level rises.
-After reaching the level peak, new clogging is generated by the redeployment of fault clay which caused by the groundwater flow, and the incremental flow through the fault decreases.
+After reaching the level peak, new clogging is generated by the redeployment of fault clay which causes by the groundwater flow, and the incremental flow through the fault decreases.
 Then the pore pressure condition seems to return to a new steady state.